-Did you know that pastrami is no longer simply a symbol of New York street food, as it has reached as far as Rome?
+Pastrami is very trendy in Rome.
+Did you know that pastrami is no longer simply a symbol of New York street food?

-Thanks to the touch of master chefs today, it has also become a gourmet dish!
+Thanks to the touch of master chefs today, it is now a gourmet dish.

 Our ranking of pastrami perfection in Rome: